 - Orange, reddish orange, or pale orange coats that are patterned with black stripes

-- Each tiger’s strips are unique
+- Each tiger’s stripes are unique

-- White bellies and white around their muzzles
+- White bellies and white around their muzzles (noses and mouths)

-- White spots on the backs of their black ears (a trait that all spotted wild cats have, which helps them communicate with their young)
+- White spots on the backs of their black ears – a trait that all spotted wild cats have, which helps them communicate with their young

 Tigers live in a variety of habitats, including swampy mangroves, dense forests, rocky country, and woodlands.
 They prefer having cover to hide behind as they ambush their prey.